top of page

 The game is set to contain within it many different features and parts, including:

-Infinite Dimensions, Time Travel, Procedural Terrain Generation,
+Procedural Space Travel, Infinite Dimensions, Time Travel, VR Support,

-Procedural Materials/Items, Cross-Platform Multiplayer
+Procedural Materials/Items, Cross-Platform Multiplayer, and Built-In Modding Support.

 Bob Simulator is a 3D Sandbox Game